tearust/tapp-tutor/README.md

 - The building blocks of a typical TApp.

-- How to use Tea Party as a boilderplate to build your own TApps.
+- How to use Tea Party as a boilerplate to build your own TApps.

 The TEA Party TApp is a useful social media application.
 Users can post messages to a public board as well as send private messages with notifications.
 See [[how to use TEA Party]]

 As is the case with all TApps, TEA Party showcases the special features that are beyond the capabilities of other cloud based internet (web 2.0) applications.
 Instead of centralized server(s) hosting the app, the individual miners of the TEA network host TApps based solely on their own [[hosting profitability]].
 The inherent decentralization that all TApps including the TEA Party share gives these apps even more unique features:

-- They cannot be turned off by any centralized source of power.
+- They cannot be turned off by any centralized power.
 As long as there are a minimal number of miners hosting any particular application, it will continue to run forever.

 - No one, including the host miner, can control or censor the content.
 The content is owned and protected by its creator's private key.
 A miner can choose to stop hosting the TApp, but it cannot selectively choose what content to show or hide.